Modal Abstractions for Virtualizing Memory Addresses: Program Logic for Location Virtualization

-The rest of this section describes specifications of some selected \textsf{AMD64} instructions in our logic.
+The rest of this section describes specifications of three key \textsf{AMD64} instructions in our logic.
 These rules and others (e.g., including accessing memory at an instruction-specified offset from a register value, which is common in most ISAs) can be found in our artifact.
-Each rule in Figure \ref{fig:wpdamd}, is annotated with an address value (\textsf{rtv}), i.e. a root address of an address-space, under which the resources mentioned in the specification are valid, or equivalently, the assumed value of \lstinline|cr3| prior to executing the instructions.
-In general, we use $\textsf{r}_s$ and $\textsf{r}_d$ to specify source and destination registers for each instruction, and prefix various register value variables with \textsf{rv}.
+In general, we use metavariables $\textsf{r}_s$ and $\textsf{r}_d$ to specify source and destination registers for each instruction, and prefix various register value variables with \textsf{rv}.
 We sometimes use $\textsf{r}_a$ to emphasize when a register is expected to hold an address used for memory access, though the figure also uses typical assembler conventions of specifying memory access operands by bracketing the register holding the memory address.
-Standard for Hoare doubles, there is a frame resource $P$ in each rule for passing resources not used by the first instruction in sequence through and on to subsequent instructions.
+Standard for Hoare doubles, there is a frame resource $P$ in each rule for passing resources not used by the first instruction in sequence through to subsequent instructions.
+Our rules include tracking of each instruction's memory address to track \lstinline|rip| updates, which is critical for control transfer instructions.
+Our development also includes handling of the \lstinline|rflags| register updates from arithmetic instructions.
+Most rules are otherwise standard (e.g., \lstinline|mov| between registers, etc.), with Figure \ref{fig:wpdamd} showing the rules most unique to our development.
+As a reminder, in systems of Hoare doubles, an instruction's precondition appears in the conclusion of the rule, and an instruction's ``postcondition'' appears as the precondition to subsequent instructions in the antecedent of the rule. \looseness=-1